Building Knowledge and Strategies of young people so they can access and protect their fundamental rights.

 - Organisation and participation in seminars & conferences

-- Creation of resources such as books, films, posters, games and training modules
+- Creation of resources such as books, films, posters, training modules

 Sharir Sanvaad Abhiyan

 This campaign’s ultimate goal is ensuring sexual equity, dignity and rights for all.
 The campaign’s current objective is upholding women’s rights to sexuality, sexual health and body dignity.
 It is working at various levels – making women, men and youth aware of their and others’ sexual health & rights; sensitising stakeholders like health workers, corporators, etc. about their responsibility in providing dignified sexual & reproductive health services; interviewing doctors, nurses, and women as part of a research on side-effects of invasive contraceptive methods overwhelmingly used on female bodies.
-400 people across Mumbai and Kalyan-Dombivali have joined the campaign, as a result of which the Mumbai regional Family Welfare Department took notice of the campaign’s demands recently by calling us for a meeting.
+The Mumbai regional Family Welfare Department and the Kalyan Dombivali Municipal Corporation’s top leadership have taken notice of the campaign’s demands which we follow up with regular meetings.

 We have started our program of ‘Safety in Higher Education’ as part of this.

 This is a campaign to promote the understanding of constitutional values, as a unifying and democratic response to current divisive ideologies such as caste-ism, gender discrimination, language-based discrimination, etc.